bnorikane/supersiteDB/README.md

 # SupersiteDB

-Manage all supersite data for a single year
+Manage all supersite data for Boulder County Dem Caucus 2024

 Run supersite_pct_geom.ipynb to update list of 2024 supersites and precincts